xtsoukala/dual_path/README.md

 ## Continue training a model

-If you have trained a model for fewer epochs than you would like, and you want to continue the training process for more epochs, provide the weights (`--sw`), the last epoch of the trained model (`--swe`, meaning the epoch where you want to start training from, e.g., 10 in the monolingual example above), the final epoch you want to reach, and use the `--continue` flag.
+If you have trained a model for fewer epochs than you would like, and you want to continue the training process for more epochs with the same input, provide the weights (`--sw`), the last epoch of the trained model (`--swe`, meaning the epoch where you want to start training from, e.g., 10 in the monolingual example above), the final epoch you want to reach, and use the `--continue` flag.
+The input is implicitly copied and you do not need to specify it.
 For instance, to train the monolingual version above to a total of 40 epochs instead of 10, run:

 ```
 python src/start_dual_path.py --sw simulations/monolingual --swe 10 --epochs 40 --input simulations/monolingual/input --sim 4 --continue --resdir monolingual_40_epochs